UIUC-iSchool-DataStories/fall2020/week03/lecture03.md

 ## Data Setting: Where does our story take place?

-Here, it takes place on a couple axes, it is marked by points, they don’t seem to have colors, and the scales and intra-data relationships are defined according to our expectations.
+Here, it takes place on a couple axes, it is marked by points, they don't seem to have colors, and the scales and intra-data relationships are defined according to our expectations.
 <!-- .element: class="left_abs" style="width: 50%"-->